KeevaLyu/AA--SOC-Framework/README.md

 $ ./launch.sh -all
 ```

-After all codes are complete, click on the platform‘s `run` button.
+After completing all codes, click the platform‘s `run` button.

 ## Support